Solar System Trivia

 Answer: New Horizons

-Question: Which country launched the Hubble Space Telescope?
+Question: Which country is behind the iconic space paparazzi known as the Hubble Space Telescope?

 Answer: United States

-Question: The Hubble Space Telescope orbits how many miles above Earth?
+Question: The Hubble Space Telescope chills how many miles above Earth, snapping cosmic selfies?

 Answer: 350 miles

-Question: Cassini-Huygens was a space mission launched by NASA, the European Space Agency, and which country?
+Question: The Cassini-Huygens mission was a global team-up by NASA, the European Space Agency, and which pasta-loving country?

 Answer: Italy

-Question: In which year was the Hubble Space Telescope launched?
+Question: In what year did the Hubble Space Telescope launch and forever change our view of the universe?

 Answer: 1990

-Question: NASA's Mars Curiosity Rover was launched in which year?
+Question: NASA's Mars Curiosity Rover packed its bags for the Red Planet in which groundbreaking year?

 Answer: 2011